adreena/DetectingRoadSigns/writeup_template.md

 ## Design and Test a Model Architecture

-### Network
+### Preprocessing
-Although colors play an important role to show the type of traffic signs, there are also variety of reasons which might affect these colors and how they're reflected to drivers; Such as signs in dark shadows of trees/mountains or being exposed different sun angles thorughout the day.
-In order to train the nework independenlty from the color-factor and to reduce complexity, I performed a preprocessing step on images to convert them to grayscale and cutting down 3-channels to only 1-channel, I also normalized images with mean 0 and ((1)) << , to get a better distribution.(....)
+Although colors play an important role to show the type of traffic signs, there are also variety of reasons which might affect these colors and how they're reflected to drivers; including dark shadows of trees/mountains or different sun angles thorughout the day.
+In order to train the network independenlty from the color-factor and to reduce complexity, I performed a preprocessing step on images to convert them to grayscale and cutting down 3-channels to only 1-channel, I also normalized images with mean 0 and ((1)) << , to get a better distribution.(....)
 Training-labels or Y-train are also converted to one-hot format.

 Preprocessing on 1 images:
 <table style="width:100%">